Connect The Thoughts™

 truly make a hands-on, thorough education available.

-We offer a secular, religion-friendly core curricula for
+We offer a secular, religion-friendly curricula for ages

 We do not offer a mathematics program.
 We feel there are many good math programs out there, and do not see the need to reinvent that wheel.
 Specifically, we have seen the Saxon Math program work very well for many students, using their levels 5/4; 6/5 and 7/6.
 We've observed these books (in their home schoolers' editions) teach basic mathematics effectively.
 We have seen students adept with and interested in mathematics do well with Saxon Algebra 1/2.
 Additionally, we've had good luck with AGS Publishing's Consumer Mathematics, also well-designed for home schooling.